atulord/vidto/README.md

 ```

 ### Database Setup
 Make sure you have a `DATABASE_URL` in your .env file.
-However, it will default to a local SQLite database if one is not provided.
+However, it will default to a local SQLite db if one is not provided ("file:./db.sqlite").

 **Pre-startup steps:**
 ```bash